theWaldschrat/maxcube2/README.md

 ## Introduction
 ### History
 Why this library is called maxcube_2_?
-Because the maxcube project seemed to be dead without response to issues or PRs for over a year and when I finally decided to continue its legacy as "maxcube2" it suddenly got revived.
+Because the maxcube project seemed to be dead without response to issues or PRs for over half a year and I needed it fixed for my homebridge plugin.
+So I finally decided to continue its legacy as "maxcube2" but then it suddenly got revived.
 Now I won't change the name of this library anymore and keep this fork for the homebridge-platform-maxcube project - still as a proper merge-able fork of maxcube however.

 ### Changes from maxcube
 - More events (error, device_list etc.)